rapidsai/docs/install/index.md

 ### **WSL2 Conda Install (Preferred Method)**

-1. Install WSL2 and the Ubuntu 22.04 package [using Microsoft's instructions](https://docs.microsoft.com/en-us/windows/wsl/install){: target="_blank"}.
+1. Install WSL2 and the Ubuntu distribution [using Microsoft's instructions](https://docs.microsoft.com/en-us/windows/wsl/install){: target="_blank"}.
 2. Install the [latest NVIDIA Drivers](https://www.nvidia.com/download/index.aspx){: target="_blank"} on the Windows host.
 3. Log in to the WSL2 Linux instance.
 4. Install Conda in the WSL2 Linux Instance using our [Conda instructions](#conda).